Milling Machines Information

 - Universal milling machines (UMC) can be used for either vertical or horizontal milling.
 The spindle head articulates to allow for either type of milling operation.

 - Gantry milling machines are used with large workpieces.
 They allow for articulation of the spindle as needed for five-axis and six-axis milling machines.

 - Machining centers are machine tools that are used to repeat operations automatically.
 Most machining centers are computer numerically controlled (CNC).

 - CNC milling machines are programmed with a set of commands called G-codes and use CAT (V-Flange), BT, or HSK tooling.

-Milling machines carry specifications for spindle performance, movement and table size.
+Milling machines carry specifications for spindle performance, movement, and table size.
 Spindle speed is the rotational speed range of the spindle head.
-Drive power is the rated power of the turbine, electric motor or reciprocating engine which drives the spindle.
-The number of tools which the tool magazine supports is also an important consideration.
+Drive power is the rated power of the turbine, electric motor, or reciprocating engine that drives the spindle.
+The number of tools that the tool magazine supports is also an important consideration.
 Simple machines accommodate only one machine tool.
 Movement specifications for milling machines include:

 Milling machines may include controls that support or include software packages for computer-aided design (CAD) or computer-aided manufacturing (CAM).
-Programmable machines can be setup for automated or semi-automated operations.
+Programmable machines can be set up for automated or semi-automated operations.
 Rotary tables allow rotation of the workpiece and provide travel along multiple axes.
 Milling machines with a cooling system are designed to prevent overheating and damage to the machinery during prolonged use.
-Suppliers who provide on-site calibration help can to ensure the precise operation of equipment.
+Suppliers who provide on-site calibration can help to ensure the precise operation of equipment.
 Some milling machines have a user interface with a digital readout.
 Others have an enclosure that houses the workspace.
 Vertical milling is more common than horizontal milling, largely because the workpiece is simple mounted.
 Horizontal milling is used if a large amount of material has to be removed, or there is less of a need for accuracy.

 Read user Insights about Milling Machines